uncodnpt/Terabox-loader-API-Jayes/README.md

 ---

-🛡️ Security Notes

-Never expose raw Terabox cookies

-Treat cookie like a password

-Always use /proxy endpoint

-Cookie expiry = regenerate cookie

----

-❓ Common Errors
+❓ Troubleshooting / Common Errors

-Error	Fix

-Invalid link	Link must be public
+Invalid link: Make sure the Terabox link is public

-Token error	Cookie expired
+Token extraction failed: Cookie may be expired — get a new cookie

-403 error	Rotate cookie
+403 Forbidden: Try rotating the cookie

-Video not seeking	Player must support range
+Video not seeking: Ensure the player supports range requests